 Depending on the situation, we may be able to assist you in obtaining a restraining order through the Cook County Courts, prohibiting your spouse from contacting you or appearing at your home, place of work, or in public areas.
 These orders may also provide you with spousal support and rights to the family home while requiring your spouse to seek treatment.

 At the Women’s Divorce and Family Law Group, we act as a strong legal advocate on your side throughout your divorce case, making sure your rights are protected.
-Request a free consultation to find out how we can assist you and contact our Chicago divorce lawyers today.
+Request a free consultation to find out how we can assist you and contact our Chicago divorce lawyer today.

 There are many factors to consider when contemplating divorce, and a pre-divorce planning session can help you begin to plan for a divorce.
 Please contact the professionals at the Women’s Divorce & Family Law Group by calling (312) 585-6604 or clicking here to schedule a consultation.